marcelbernic/antaeus/README.md

 - www.sauronsoftware.it/projects/cron4j

 ### Notes
-- I used an properties file to make configurable some parameters of the application.
+- I used properties file to make configurable some parameters of the application.
 I used it for the scheduling pattern but there are plenty of other possibilities that can be configurable (ex: the retry mechanism, dynamic number of agents(workers) etc.)
-- Some methods may appear too big (wall of text) (and some of them trully are :) ) but I leaved a lot of logging and comments in the code so the persoan who will review well understand faster my intent.
+- Some methods may appear too big (wall of text) (and some of them truly are :) ) but I leaved a lot of logging and comments in the code so the person who will review will understand faster my intent.
 If we remove all the unneeded comments and logs the code will be much cleaner.
-- As it is the first time that I use Kotlin sometimes I felt like I didn't used fully the features he offers.
+- As it is the first time that I use Kotlin, sometimes I felt like I didn't used fully the features he offers.
 - This solution needs more refactoring and testing but for the scope of the exercices I'll let it like that for instant
 - I'm open to discuss different suggestions and explain some of my decisions during a review

 ### Final thoughts
 It was my first experience ever with Kotiln.
 I enjoyed doing the challenge and I learned a lot of new things.
-I'll consider using Kotlin for some personal projects in the future and explore more the powerful features he has.
-I took me more time that I thought at the beginning of the challenge.
+I'll consider using Kotlin for some personal projects in the future and explore more of the powerful features he has to offer.
+It took me more time that I thought at the beginning of the challenge.

 ## Antaeus